Daivaaddia/taikotty/README.md

 If you want to test this out, make sure you have Rust installed.
 Before running with `cargo run` add your osu! songs folder path in `options.txt`.

-It may take a while to start.
-Also currently working on fixing this.
+When running, it may take a while to start.
+It currently goes through every song in the songs folder and parses every song.
+Working on improving this.